Southern Illinois battles flooding as Mississippi River builds downstream

 The river is expected to reach major flood stage from Arkansas City, Arkansas, to Natchez, Mississippi, the NWS said.
 Islands and camps inside the levee structures would be expected to flood, with some backup flooding from rivers that flow into the Mississippi, the NWS said.

-Exxon Mobil Corp said its refined products terminal in Memphis remained closed.
-On Friday the company decided to shut the terminal just south of downtown, which has a capacity of 340,000 barrels, as flood waters threatened to inundate it.
+Exxon Mobil Corp said its 340,000 barrel-per-day refined products terminal in Memphis remained closed.
+On Friday the company decided to shut the terminal, just south of downtown, as flood waters threatened to inundate it.

 (Reporting by David Bailey in Minneapolis, Erwin Seba in Houston and Tim Ghianni in Nashville; Editing by Dan Grebler)